chrisshiels/junio/README.md

 - Replication Controller:
   - Defines a Pod creation template and desired replica count.
+  - Automatically creates and kills pods as necessary.

 - Deployment:
   - Defines a Pod creation template and desired replica count.